-Legislation has been cited only where it is especially important to a particular aspect of service provision (eg in RACF1.1 B - state and territory laws vary on advance care planning and advance health directives.
-GPs must familiarise themselves with the forms used in their state or territory).
+Legislation has been cited only where it is especially important to a particular aspect of service provision (eg in RACF1.1►B).
 Therefore, most of the relevant federal, state or territory legislation has not been cited in this document.

-As federal, state or territory, and local legislation overrides any non-legislative standards, including those in this document, your RACF is responsible for ensuring that you comply with relevant legislation.
+As federal, state, territory and local legislation overrides any non-legislative standards, including those in this document, your RACF is responsible for ensuring that you comply with relevant legislation.